mvolkmann/blog/src/lit.md

     // The `?` before `disabled` below creates
     // a one-way boolean attribute binding.
     // A `.` is used to create a one-way property binding
-    // for string and number values.
+    // for attributes with string or number values. return html`
-    return html`
       <div>${message}</div>
       <form